QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 A **pooling equilibrium** like Lucas's plays a prominent role in this lecture.

-Because he didn’t assume such pooling, {cite}`townsend` confronted the forecasting the forecasts of others problem.
+But because he didn’t assume such pooling, {cite}`townsend` confronted the forecasting the forecasts of others problem.

-To formulate the  problem recursively required that Townsend define  decision maker's **state** vector.
+To formulate the  problem recursively required that Townsend define a decision maker's **state** vector.

 Townsend concluded that his original  model required an intractable infinite dimensional  state space.

-Therefore, he constructed a more manageable approximating model in which the hidden Markov component of the demand shock is revealed to all firms after a fixed and finite number of periods.
+Therefore, he constructed a more manageable approximating model in which the hidden Markov component of a demand shock is revealed to all firms after a fixed and finite number of periods.

-In this lecture, as yet another instance of the theme that **finding the state is an art**, we show how to formulate Townsend's original model in terms of a low-dimensional state space.
+In this lecture, we illustrate again the theme that **finding the state is an art** by showing how to formulate Townsend's original model in terms of a low-dimensional state space.

-By doing so, we show that Townsend's model shares equilibrium prices and quantities with those   that prevail in a pooling equilibrium.
+We show that Townsend's model shares equilibrium prices and quantities with those   that prevail in a pooling equilibrium.

-That finding emerged from a line of research about  Townsend's model that  culminated in {cite}`Pearlman_Sargent2005` that built on {cite}`PCL`.
+That finding emerged from a line of research about  Townsend's model that   built on {cite}`PCL` and that  culminated in {cite}`Pearlman_Sargent2005` .

-However, rather than deploying the {cite}`PCL` machinery here, we shall rely instead on a sneaky **guess-and-verify** tactic.
+Rather than directly deploying the {cite}`PCL` machinery here, we shall instead implement the following  sneaky **guess-and-verify** tactic.

-* We compute a pooling equilibrium and represent it as an instance of  a linear  state-space system provided by the Python class `quantecon.LinearStateSpace`.
+* We first compute a pooling equilibrium and represent it as an instance of  a linear  state-space system provided by the Python class `quantecon.LinearStateSpace`.
-* Leaving the state-transition equation for the pooling equilibrium unaltered, we alter the observation vector for a firm to what it in in Townsend's original model.
+* Leaving the state-transition equation for the pooling equilibrium unaltered, we alter the observation vector for a firm to match what it is in Townsend's original model.
 So rather than directly observing the signal received by firms in the other industry, a firm sees the equilibrium price of the good produced by the other industry.
-* We compute a population linear least squares regression of the noisy signal that firms in the other industry receive in a pooling equilibrium on time $t$ information that a firm receives in Townsend's original model.
+* We compute a population linear least squares regression of the noisy signal that firms in the other industry would  receive in a pooling equilibrium on time $t$ information that a firm receives in Townsend's original model.
 The $R^2$ in this regression equals $1$.
 That verifies that a firm's information set in Townsend's original model equals its information set in a pooling equilibrium.
 Therefore, equilibrium prices and quantities in Townsend's original model equal those in a pooling equilibrium.